-The form (ground-form) of this lesson plan is play coupled with the exemplary.
-Self-experimenting, as a method-form of actualizing play, implies that the pupils themselves look for a solution to the problem which emerges from the exemplar presented by a teacher.
-This exemplar must contain within itself the essence of the matter which is investigated (longitudinal and transversal waves) and, thus, can reflect the essence for the pupils.
+The form (ground form) of this lesson plan is play coupled with the exemplary.
+Self-experimenting, as a method-form of actualizing play, implies that the pupils themselves look for a solution to the problem that emerges from the exemplar presented by the teacher.
+This exemplar must already contain in itself the essence of the phenomenon that is investigated (longitudinal and transversal waves) and thus can reflect the essence of the matter for the pupils.
 The essential concepts into which the pupils now must acquire insight are:

-- Wave pulse.

-- Harmonious or periodic movement.

-- In a longitudinal wave the particles of the medium move parallel to the direction of propagation.

-- In a transversal wave the particles of the medium move orthogonal to the direction of propagation of the wave.
+- Wave pulse. - Harmonious or periodic movement. - In a longitudinal wave the particles of the medium move parallel to the direction of propagation. - In a transversal wave the particles of the medium move orthogonal to the direction of propagation of the wave.

-The typical form of a concentric ordering is seen very clearly in the following table because, in a second phase, there is a building on and expanding of concepts which could not be fully dealt with in the first phase.
+The typical form of a concentric ordering can be seen very clearly in the following table because in a second phase there is a building on and expanding of concepts that could not be fully dealt with in the first phase.

-FUNDAMENTAL CONCEPTS
+FUNDAMENTAL CONCEPTS First phase Second phase

-First phase Second phase Propagation and direction of propagation → - Concept such as velocity now can be presented, distance/time Pulse or shock → - Wave pulse as a transitory wave Medium and particles of medium → Parallel and orthogonal movement of particles in the medium
+Propagation and direction of propagation $\longrightarrow$ - Concept such as velocity now can be presented, distance/time Pulse or shock → Wave pulse as a transitory wave Medium and particles of medium → Parallel and orthogonal movement of particles in the medium

-These concepts must be ordered and presented in accordance with the pupils' level of readiness.
+These concepts necessarily must be ordered and presented in accordance with the pupils' level of readiness.